Loida Nicolas Lewis: Early life

 Nicolas-Lewis met her husband-to-be Reginald F. Lewis on a blind date in New York City in 1968 and were then married a year later.
 It was in December 1987 when her husband Reginald acquired Beatrice International in a $985 million leveraged buyout, creating the largest African American-owned company in the United States.
 Reginald died from brain cancer in 1993.
 Lewis served as an informal adviser and confidant to her late husband.
 After a year of mourning, Loida N. Lewis served as CEO and Chair of TLC Beatrice International, the multinational food company that her husband entrusted to her.
 In an article written by Coco Marett entitled "How Loida Got Her Groove Back," the author states: "But despite her position and her wealth following her takeover of TLC Beatrice, Lewis remained far from flamboyant.
 In fact, the humble businesswoman's first move was to sell the company jet and limousines, and move her office from its top floor luxury suite in Manhattan to a more humble and inconspicuous space."
 This allowed her to maximize the profits of her late husband's company, which she sold in 1999.

-Currently, Lewis is Chair and CEO of TLC Beatrice, LLC, a family investment firm.
+Lewis is Chair and CEO of TLC Beatrice, LLC, a family investment firm.

+In March 2023, Lewis published her memoir, "Why Should Guys Have All The Fun?
+An Asian American Story of Love, Marriage, Motherhood, and Running a Billion Dollar Empire" — a take off from her husband's best-selling autobiography, "Why Should White Guys Have All The Fun?" posthumously published in 1995.
+Her memoir was also published in digital and Audible format.
+In 2024, she launched The Loida Lewis Podcast.